 Compensation of Directors.
-Directors who are not employees of PHC or its direct or indirect subsidiaries will be paid a monthly fee of \$2,083 plus \$1,500 for each PHC Board meeting and \$1,000 for each committee meeting they attend.
-Committee chairmen will be paid an additional \$500 for each committee meeting attended.
+Directors who are not employees of PHC or its direct or indirect subsidiaries will be paid a quarterly fee of \$6,250 plus \$1,500 for each PHC Board meeting and \$1,200 for each committee meeting they attend.
+Committee chairmen will be paid an additional \$800 for each committee meeting attended.
 Under the provisions of PHC's unfunded compensation deferral program, directors may defer the receipt of all or a portion of their directors' fees.
 Under the plan, amounts, while deferred, will earn interest at a rate based on a calculated average prime interest rate.
 Amounts deferred under the plan may be paid in a lump sum or in installments, as selected by the director when making the deferral election.

-Each nonmanagement director will also be provided with term life insurance of \$50,000, accidental death insurance of \$50,000, travel accident insurance of \$250,000 while traveling on behalf of PHC and the opportunity to participate in PHC's standard group health insurance plans.
-Each director receiving these benefits will incur taxable income equal to the cost of the life and health insurance.
+Each nonmanagement director will also be provided with travel accident insurance of \$500,000 while traveling on behalf of PHC and the opportunity to participate in PHC's standard group health insurance plans.
+Each director receiving these benefits will incur taxable income equal to the cost of the group insurance.